benjaminbutton13659/Latex-Mitschriebe-Semester-3/README.md

 ## Latest Version

-New versions of the script will be available as soon as we have had the time to Tex the lectures.
+New versions of the script will be available as soon as we have had the time to TeX the lectures.
 This might take up to a few days after the lecture.

 ## Authors